praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 ### Adobe-managed hosting

 If you are using an [Adobe-managed host](../publishing/hosts/managed-by-adobe-host.md), then your build is maintained on `assets.adobedtm.com`.
+You should specify `self` as a safe domain so you don't break any scripts that you are already loading, but you also need `assets.adobedtm.com` to be listed as safe or your Platform Launch library won't load on the page.
 In this case, you should use the following configuration:

 **HTTP header**